Dear Parents and Students: September 2020

 Your e-mail addresses are important to us.
 Please understand that in order to receive updates throughout the year, you need to fill-in your current e-mail address on the commitment form.

 I am looking forward to an incredible year of great music making.
-If you have any questions or concerns, please feel free to contact me at school (215-944-1162) or e-mail me at email@example.com.
+If you have any questions or concerns, please feel free to e-mail me at email@example.com.

 Orchestra Director, Music Coordinator